 The Food: Among the several hundred times that I've eaten at Chipotle, I've never had the "soft" tacos, always opting instead for the hard-shell variety.
 For this week's competition, however, I went with the soft varietal for purposes of keeping the competition on an apples-to-apples basis.
 (Picante Taquiera, Chipotle's opponent this week, does serve a hard-shell taco dish that they call the "White Boy Tacos", but they only serve them Taco Bell style with ground beef; no substitutions).
 I also refrained from getting guacamole ("Guacamole sir is dollar twenty five extra?") but did load up on sour cream, cheese, and both the corn and the red tomatillo salsas, figuring that when in Gringoville, do as the Gringos do, provided that I don't have to pay anything extra for the privilege.

-de rigueur.
+I've confirmed now that keeping it hard is the right way to go at Chipotle, because the tortillas are almost certainly the weakest part of their offering.
+The central problem is that they're made out of flour rather than corn.
+Flour tortillas are a necessary evil when you're eating a burrito, since they tend to be a bit more hearty and elastic than their corn brethren, and therefore do a better job of securing the contents inside.
+For tacos, however, where structural integrity is not such a problem, corn should be de rigueur.
 Flour tortillas sacrifice a lot of flavor.
 They also present disadvantages from a textural standpoint, as they tend to be thicker than corn.
 With a burrito, you don't mind encountering a little bit of resistance as you sink your teeth into the thing.
 With tacos, you'd prefer something more supple, which means a corn tortilla (or preferably two).
 And Chipotle's tortillas seem to be particuarly thick and impermeable, failing to soak up any juices, which results in all the flavors sort of keeping to themselves rather than mingling with one another.

 Another issue with the soft tacos is that they get the short end of Chipotle's one-size-fits-all pricing scheme.
 Nobody who has ordered a burrito or fajita from Chipotle can rightly claim that they're ripping people off; the problem is that the tacos are the same price, and contain perhaps 60% as much material.
 The problem is particuarly acute with the soft tacos; for whatever reason Chipotle treats three soft tacos as equivalent to four hardshell, but the ratio of ingredients:tacos is about the same in either case.

 So why have I eaten at Chipotle 420 times?
 Well, because I know better than to order the soft tacos.
 But of course Chipotle does a lot of things right.
 First and foremost is the quality of their meat -- ironic for a restaurant that was once affiliated with McDonald's.
 Chipotle is quite green in its product sourcing, and that makes a difference in the taste.
+On occasions, the meat can become dry if left in the vat too long, but Chipotle usually does enough volume that you're getting a fresh batch grilled up for you.
+And the chicken, which is a weakness at so many mom-and-pop taquerias, is a real strength at Chipotle with its grilled flavor and consistent texture.

 The cornucopia of salsas and garnishes is another major plus.
 Chipotle's salsa doesn't have quite as much sex appeal as what you'll find at De Pasada, but it almost always tastes fresh, and it's nice to be able to mix-and-match the salsas to suit your mood.
 The only problem really is the irresistible temptation to overload your taco with too many add-ons, as inevitably the ratio of meat to condiments will vary from server to server.
 Today I did not get enough meat and felt like all I was tasting was lettuce and salsa.